5ecompendium/bestiary/_creatures/iymrith-ancient-blue-dragon.md

 ### Legendary Actions

-The iymrith, ancient blue dragon can take 3 legendary actions, choosing from the options below.
+Iymrith can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 The iymrith, ancient blue dragon regains spent legendary actions at the start of its turn.

 ***Detect.*** The dragon makes a Wisdom (Perception) check.